Thanks to ads on Facebook, attracting traffic to your website is easier than ever. But getting those visitors to convert?

 So, how can you narrow down your remarketing audience to only reach the blog visitors with the highest potential of becoming a lead or customer?

-What to advertise to your blog readers?
+What message should you advertise to blog readers?

 When remarketing to blog readers, remember these best practices: